Thursday 19 September

 Moderators: David BERNARDINI (Gastro-enterologist) (Aubagne, France), Erwan BORIES (Marseille, France), Laurent HEYRIES (PHD) (Marseille, France)

-Experts: Marianna ARVANITAKI (Expert, Belgium), Marc BARTHET (Professor) (Expert, Marseille, France), Fabrice CAILLOL (Expert, Marseille, France), Marc GIOVANNINI (Chef) (Expert, Marseille, France), Mostafa IBRAHIM (Expert, Egypt), Arnaud LEMMERS (Expert, Bruxelles, Belgium), Fauze MALUF-FILHO (Expert, sao Paulo, Brazil), Jean Philippe RATONE (Expert, Marseille, France)
+Experts: Marianna ARVANITAKI (Expert, Belgium), Marc BARTHET (Professor) (Expert, Marseille, France), Fabrice CAILLOL (Expert, Marseille, France), Marc GIOVANNINI (Expert, Marseille, France), Domenico GALASSO (Chief of Gastroenterology Unit) (Expert, Montreux, Switzerland), Arnaud LEMMERS (Expert, Bruxelles, Belgium), Fauze MALUF-FILHO (Expert, sao Paulo, Brazil), Jean Philippe RATONE (Expert, Marseille, France)

 scientific co worker s: Fabio CIPOLLETTA (Endoscopist) (scientific co worker , Naples, Italy), Yanis DAHEL (Doctor) (scientific co worker , Marseille, France), Solene HOIBIAN (PH) (scientific co worker , Marseille, France), Mariana MILASHKA (Doctor) (scientific co worker , Avignon, France)